chasingbob/slack-home-automation/README.md

 @your-bot switch braai-light off
 ```

-I feel like I have only touched the surface and for a follow up I'm planning on ways to incorporate NLP (Natural Language Processing) to make the interaction with the *slack-bot* feel more natural, like having a conversation.
+I feel like I have only touched the surface and for a follow up I'm planning on exploring ways to incorporate NLP (Natural Language Processing) to make the interaction with the *slack-bot* feel more natural, like having a conversation.

 ## Release History